 The more time we spend in India, the more we want to spend time in India.
 Every visit is an adventure and another opportunity to help.
 On one of our visits it was 128 degrees.
 All of the existing wells had gone dry, there was a devastating lack of water.
 In one village we discovered that 52 elderly people and two children had died in one day from dehydration.
 We hired a drilling rig and dug a well deep enough to hit water.
 Words cannot express the joy in this village and in our hearts. (we were saving lives!)
 Once again, upon returning home, we shared our stories and photos and discovered that you wanted to save lives too.
-As of now, June 2019, we have dug 11 wells, with 5 more on the drawing board!
+As of now, January 2020, we have dug 11 wells, with 5 more on the drawing board!

 Over 1 billion people live in India.
 The Government can only do so much when it comes to health care.
 Millions of these people live in the forests and jungles miles away from civilization and don’t have the means or the finances to receive proper medical treatment.
 Malaria, typhoid fever, skin and bone disease run rampant in these primitive tribal camps.
 People with bad teeth learn to live with the pain.
 When we went to the Indian Government and asked if we could sponsor free medical care for these extremely poor people, their response was overwhelming.
 Not only did they send 60 doctors, nurses, lab technicians, dentists, etc. to assist us, they sent the chief medical officer of Telengana to cut the ribbon on our first medical camp to show their appreciation.
 For us in the US going to the doctor is a way of life.
 The majority of the people you see in these photos have never seen a doctor.
 One more opportunity to help people that really need it and receive approval and recognition by the Indian Government.